andrew-johnson-4/rdxl/README.md

 </ul>);
 ```

-Foreign syntaxes, like Javascript, may be quoted inline or inserted as CDATA.
+Foreign syntaxes, like Javascript, may be quoted inline with cooked or raw strings.

 ```rust
 xrender!(BarGraph,